Teaching Armenian in the Diaspora

 Method of Delivery

 · In-person class hours are delivered in residence during a 4-week intensive summer program.
 This is situated in an immersive, creative, youth summer camp environment, organized by the Gulbenkian Foundation.
-In 2018, the dates of this camp will be July 15 to August 9.
+In 2021, the dates of this camp will be July 12 to August 7.
 The camp provides a learning laboratory for observation of innovative language teaching methods.
 The distance component of the program lasts throughout the school year.
+In case of restrictions due to the pandemy, an online program will be offered instead.

 · It is required that participants in this program be willing to engage actively with new pedagogies throughout an entire school year.
 The summer period of intensive training is intended to serve not only as a time to learn new methods, but also as a catalyst for critical reflections on instructional practices.
 It is therefore of crucial importance that participants be willing to invest in experimentation and personal reflection leading to transformative practice, if they are to succeed in the program.